brandonhorst/docs.lacona.io/docs/basics/getting-started.md

 Our command has a `console.log` statement, so if you run `test my new command` and then `lacona logs`, you should the log printed to the console.

-This will show all Lacona-related logs from the system, so there may be logs that you don't understand - that's OK.
+Note that this command will show all Lacona-related logs, not only logs for the addon that you are developing.

 ### Go Forth